Get a FREE Case Review

 When you are involved in an accident, you will want to cooperate as much as possible with your own insurance company.
 In fact, your cooperation may be required as outlined in your policy.
 You do not, on the other hand, have any obligation to speak with the other driver’s insurance adjuster.
 In most cases, it is in your best interest not to.

 If you are called by an insurance adjuster that insures the other driver, politely decline to give them any information.
-Your next step would be to call an experienced car accident attorney.
+Your next step would be to call an experienced car accident attorney in Charlotte and throughout the Carolinas.
 Keep in mind that anything you say to the adjuster could be used against you in their decision to pay out the claim or, worse, in court should you file a personal injury lawsuit.

 If you have been involved in an accident in Charlotte, our team of experienced personal injury attorneys is here for you.
 We understand what you are going through, and we will use our knowledge and experience to fight for your rights.
 Call our office today to schedule a free case evaluation.
 Let us review the details of your accident and help you make the best decisions moving forward.
 You may be entitled to compensation for medical bills, lost wages and more.